Last Updated on

 Parents who do not help the child express their emotions in a healthy manner will find that their children are unable to maintain friendships.
 Bad parenting also could cause the child to question trust and develop low self-confidence.

 One of the biggest steps you can take is admitting that you have a few bad parenting techniques.
 You can always learn new ways to overcome these shortcomings.
-Here are a few tips to be a good parent:
+Here are a few tips on being a good parent:

 1. Hands-on Parenting